 No. In most cases, your surgeon can perform the surgery though the same incision as the original surgery, so you don’t get any new scars.
 One exception to this is in the case of a breast lift.
 If you need a breast lift, you will most likely get new scars, but your surgeon should be able to show you plenty of pictures of what these look like before you decide to have the procedure.

-If you have any questions about breast implant revision surgery that are not addressed here, or if you would like to schedule a consultation to discuss your options for improving the appearance of your breast implants, feel free to give us a call at 917-703-7069, or send us a message by clicking here.
+If you have any questions about breast implant revision surgery that are not addressed here, or if you would like to schedule a consultation to discuss your options for improving the appearance of your breast implants, feel free to give us a call at 917-703-7069, or contact us online.
 You can also visit the Breast Implant Revision section of our sister site, MASBreastAugmentation.com, for a complete list of Frequently Asked Questions.